+Potential impact pathways are present:

+Atmospheric pollution

-Potential impact pathways are present: Atmospheric pollution Recreational pressure Loss of functionally linked land Water quality Water quantity, level and flow Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.
-Strategic Development Sites will be allocated to contribute to the delivery of the housing and Likely Significant Effects on European sites S8: Strategic Policy job growth rates set out in Policy S1.
-Strategic Development Sites cannot be excluded.
-To be specified in the Deposit RLDP following consideration of the responses to the policy identifies that Strategic Preferred Strategy, the second call for Candidate Sites and detailed site Development Sites will be allocated assessments. throughout Monmouthshire, to aid the delivery of housing and employment across the authority.
-The supporting text identifies potential Strategic Growth Areas for each of the Primary Settlements and Severnside, all of which are allocated in Policy S2.
-Depending on which Strategic Growth Areas are developed, this might have implications for European sites.
-Potential impact pathways are present: • Atmospheric pollution Recreational pressure Loss of functionally linked land Water quality
+Recreational pressure Loss of functionally linked land Water quality Water quantity, level and flow Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.
+Strategic Policy S7: Strategic Development Sites Strategic Development Sites will be allocated to contribute to the delivery of the housing and job growth rates set out in Policy S1.
+The following sites are identified as Strategic Development Sites: a) Abergavenny East b) Bayfield, Chepstow c) Caldicot East Likely Significant Effects on European sites cannot be excluded.
+This policy identifies that three Strategic Development Sites will be delivered in Monmouthshire (Abergavenny East, Bayfield (Chepstow) and Caldicot East), to aid the delivery of housing and employment across the authority.
+The supporting text identifies Preferred Strategic Site Allocations for the three Primary Settlements, all of which are allocated in Policy S2.
+Depending on the quantum of development delivered n these sites, this might have implications for European sites.
+Potential impact pathways are present: • Atmospheric pollution • Recreational pressure • Loss of functionally linked land • Water quality • Water quantity, level and flow

-Water quantity, level and flow Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.
-Strategic Policy S9: Gypsy and Travellers Land will be made available to accommodate future unmet gypsy and traveller accommodation needs if a need is identified in the updated Gypsy & Traveller Accommodation Assessment.
+Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.
+Strategic Policy S8: Gypsy and Travellers Land will be made available to accommodate unmet Gypsy and Traveller accommodation needs identified in the latest Gypsy & Traveller Accommodation Assessment.
 There are no LSEs of this policy on European sites.
 This is a housing management policy detailing that additional land will be made available to accommodate any future need by gypsies and travellers.
 The provision of such land would effectively entail housing beyond the quantum provided in Policy S1 and would be associated with similar impact pathways.
 However, this policy currently does not explicitly identify such need, nor does it allocate gypsy and traveler pitches.
 It is therefore screened out from Appropriate Assessment.
-Strategic Policy S10: Sustainable Transport Development proposals should promote sustainable, safe forms of transport which reduce the need to travel, increase provision for walking and cycling and improve public transport provision.
-This will be facilitated by: Likely Significant Effects on European sites cannot be excluded.
-Favouring development that accords with the Sustainable Transport Hierarchy of reducing the need to travel, especially by car, and promoting walking, cycling and public transport.
-This is a transport management policy outlining the delivery of sustainable transport infrastructure with a focus on active travel modes.
+Strategic Policy S9: Sustainable Transport Development proposals must promote sustainable, low carbon, safe forms of transport which reduce the need to travel by car, increase provision for walking and cycling and improve public transport (rail and bus) provision in order to deliver significant health and well-being benefits through an increase in human physical activity, and environmental benefits through reduction of transport related air and noise pollution.
+This will be facilitated by: • Development that accords with the Sustainable Transport Hierarchy (as set out in PPW, Likely Significant Effects on European sites cannot be excluded.
+This is a transport management policy outlining the delivery of sustainable transport infractructure with a focus on active travel.
+Future Wales and Llwybr Newydd) of reducing the need to travel by car, and promoting walking, cycling public transport and Ultra Low Emission Vehicles (ULEVs) above private motor vehicles; infrastructure with a focus on active travel modes.
 Overall, this might have a positive effect on European sites that are sensitive to atmospheric pollution.